WTM SimulateExperimental AI simulationBETA

 Eighty AI investors walk into a boardroom.
 The debate is the product.

-Convene a panel of 20–80 AI investor personas — value, momentum, macro, contrarian, short-seller and more — to argue over any stock across multiple structured rounds.
+Convene a panel of 20 to 80 AI investor personas (value, momentum, macro, contrarian, short-seller and more) to argue over any stock across multiple structured rounds.
 Stress-test your own thesis, watch consensus form and dissent persist, and see cognitive biases get flagged in real time.
 The output is a map of the disagreement, not a verdict to act on.

 WTM SIMULATEPANEL · 80 AGENTSSHOWING 12 SEATSTICKER · MSFTVERDICT